 Non Geek: DHA has the built-in ability to be super flexible for cell signaling and highly conductive electrically, but it protects itself from oxidation because of the quantum effects of its electrons.
 Paleo dogma tells you PUFA’s are bad.
 Well DHA is a very unstable PUFA outside the brain, but because of those 6 double bonds and its special electron cloud when it is densely packed together, it becomes a PUFA superman chemical.
 Outside of the body, it is Clark Kent because of a loss of quantum effects on its electron clouds.
 Remember when people made fun of this post?
 Be careful what you call bullshit on when you are not aware of what you really do not know.
 Food and their electrons matter more than anyone in Paleo could imagine.
 I was giving a huge hint back then.

 Is DHA ancient even for Mother Nature time frames?

 It turns out from molecular biology we have learned, that DHA, Vitamin A, and Vitamin D are all ‘molecular dinosaurs’ as environmental signals to the all neural structures in life.
-DHA and vitamin A, in particular have 600 million year molecular history as sensors in the visual system of all species known to exist in Earth’s history.
+DHA and vitamin A, in particular, have 600 million years molecular history as sensors in the visual system of all species known to exist in Earth’s history.

 When you eat “food-like products” you acquire illness like diseases!